Tokenize Anything via Prompting: Experiments

-\paragraph{Scaling pre-training.} We ablate the pre-training configurations from model, data, and training schedule.
-Default settings, highlighted in gray, involve pre-training with a ViT-L image encoder, 50$\%$ of the full SA-1B dataset, and 90k iterations.
-As observed in \cref{tab:scalingdata}, a longer pre-training schedule with more data does not lead to a significant improvement in classification performance.
-We hypothesize that incorporating diverse data sources or applying stronger data augmentation techniques may help \Ours models achieve a performance comparable to EVA-CLIP-E.

-\paragraph{Scaling language model.} We scale up text decoder along the depth and embedding dimension to ablate the caption bottleneck.
-As illustrated in \cref{tab:scalingtext}, there is no substantial improvement with an increase in decoder depth or embedding dimension.
-This suggests that employing larger language models for region captioning task may not be necessary unless the training data could be further scaled up.
+\paragraph{\textbf{Scaling text decoder.}} We scale up the text decoder along the depth and embedding dimension to ablate the caption bottleneck.
+As illustrated in \cref{tab:scalingtext}, there is no substantial improvement with an increased model scale on the VG dataset.
+This suggests that employing larger decoders for region captioning may not be necessary unless the text length and quantity can be further increased.